google/skia-buildbot/ds/PROD.md

 backup_not_done
 ---------------

-Backups should run once a day.
+Backups should run once a week.
 Restarting datastore_backup should immediately trigger a backup, confirm this by looking in the logs and also by inspecting gs://skia-backups/ds/ for a new set of backups.